-If at all you have been facing any Google Drive version history errors, this guide might be perfect for you as well.
+If you have been facing any Google Drive version history errors, this guide might be perfect for you as well.
 Let us get on with the methods you can try to manage it.

 How to Manage Google Drive Version History